anuradhawick/LRBinner/README.md

 ```
 * Output path is the foldername that you wish the results to be in.
 * Specify the number of threads
-* The program requires a minimum of 5GB to run.
-This is because we have optimized the coverage histogram generation process to accommodate all 15mers in RAM for faster lookup of counts.
 <!--
 ## Citation